Tiger Racing

-Tiger Racing (Tiger Sportscars) is a kit car manufacturer, formed as Tiger Cars Ltd in London in 1989 by Jim Dudley.
-In 1998 they moved to new premises in Peterborough, Cambridgeshire, and changed their name to Tiger Sportscars Ltd. Their facilities include a moving floor, two engineering shops, a paint department, a sales and show area, MOT Station, trimming shop and a filled parts department.
+Tiger Racing Ltd is an English kit car manufacturer, formed in 1989 by Jim Dudley.

+In 1998 they moved to new premises in Peterborough, Cambridgeshire.

+Their facilities include a moving floor, two engineering shops, a paint department, a sales and show area, MOT Station, trimming shop and a filled parts department.
 Tiger also has worldwide agents for shipping their sports cars globally.

 Their Z100 model, which is no longer in production, held a 0 - 60 mph record at 2.8 seconds.

+The company was sold in 2022 to the Italian DR Automobiles.